-First off – what is a Gdanski Bowke.
-Well there’s a dummy outside showing a typical ‘Bowke’ who could be found cruising the waterfront before the war.
-They were casual labourers whose wages earned on the quayside would generally go straight into the bar owners' purses.
-They were obviously an important part of life in the city and the old-fashioned menu includes a poem in German about them alongside a selection of pre-war advertisements.
-The menu is concise and offers local dishes washed down with locally produced beer or the traditional Danzig Machandel, a juniper based drink that was produced in nearby Nowy Dwor (then Tiegenhof) until 1945.
+First off – Gdanski Bowke?
+What is it?
+Well, there’s a dummy outside showing a typical ‘Bówka’ (singular) who could be found cruising the waterfront before the war.
+The Bowke were casual labourers whose wages earned on the quayside would generally go straight into the bar owners' purses.
+Thus, the inebriated Bowke generally had a bad reputation in old Danzig.
+Nevertheless, they were obviously an important part of life in the city and the old-fashioned menu includes a poem in German about them alongside a selection of pre-war advertisements.
+The menu is concise and offers local dishes washed down with locally-produced beer or the traditional Gdański Bowke Beer.
+I guess it was inevitable that they would get their own brew!